 https://.
 There's no need to modify the tag in any way for serving on a secure page.

 HTTPS stands for HyperText Transfer Protocol Secure.
-It's a communications protocol that's built on top of the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
-These protocols encrypt certain elements of the communication between the server and the client in order to prevent tampering and eavesdropping by third parties.
+It's a communications protocol built on top of the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.
+These protocols encrypt certain elements of the communication between the server and the client to prevent tampering and eavesdropping by third parties.